openeggbert/mind-net/CONTRIBUTING.md

 - [ ] To avoid model name collisions, use plugin_name consistently throughout the system.
 When finding a model, both plugin_name and model_name are required.
 This allows the same model_name to exist multiple times across different plugins.
+- [ ] Use PascalCase naming convention for all enums

 ### Frontend